shobhitsharma/embedo/README.md

      title="Embedo"
      src="https://s16.postimg.org/5aauaeih1/embed.png" style="margin-right: 20px;">

-Embedo is a lightweight JS library which lets you embed social media content without any setup or hassels.
-It has features like auto-resize or auto-adjustment with respect to your container or passed optional parameters.
+Embedo is a simple, fast, lightweight and standalone library which lets you embed third-party content without any setup for oembed or SDK's.
+It also automagically organise the embeded container at almost any size, which makes it responsive friendly as well.

 ## Install